 Francesca Piana, Marco Facciotti, Giuseppe Pileio, Jennifer R. Hiscock, Wim Van Rossom, Richard C. D. Brown* and Philip A. Gale*

-Six urea-based supramolecular gels have been obtained in situ by mixing either (R)-()-1-(1-naphthyl)ethyl isocyanate or (±)-1-(1-naphthyl)ethyl isocyanate with various amines.
+Six urea-based supramolecular gels have been obtained in situ by mixing either (R)-(–)-1-(1-naphthyl)ethyl isocyanate or (±)-1-(1-naphthyl)ethyl isocyanate with various amines.
 This allowed a comparative study on the effects of chirality on the response of the molecular gels to the presence of the neutral organophosphate guest dimethyl methylphosphonate (DMMP).
 The inversion test results show that the absence of enantiomeric purity causes marked instability of the gel network in presence of the guest.
 DSC and rheology measurements reveal the promotion of a structural reinforcement of the gels when 0.01 mL of DMMP interacts with the enantiomerically pure systems.
 This effect was investigated by means of electrostatic potential surface calculations and 31P-{1H} NMR spectroscopy.

 Introduction

-Supramolecular gels are hierarchical self-assembled materials, in which molecular-scale building blocks , usually into fibrillar structures, as a consequence of controlled non-covalent interactions.1 Low molecular weight organic compounds (< 2000 Da) s used as network-forming components.2,3 When the gelator molecules are chiral, nanostructures formed are often endowed with chiral features, such as chiral twists, chiral tubes or one other.4 Molecular recognition within gels, as in crystals, relies on precisely organised intermolecular interactions, and the role of chirality should be significant.5 A requirement to induce supramolecular gelation is the presence of at least one functionality that is able to establish directional non-covalent chemical bonds.6 functional groups capable of achieving this urea.
-The urea group is known to self-associate through the formation of hydrogen bonds, to form stable 6-membered rings based on two donors and one carbonyl acceptor, as shown in Fig. 1.7
+Supramolecular gels are hierarchical self-assembled materials, in which molecular-scale building blocks coalesce, usually into fibrillar structures, as a consequence of controlled non-covalent interactions.1 Low molecular weight organic compounds (< 2000 Da) are readily synthesised and used as network-forming components.2,3 When the gelator molecules are chiral, nanostructures formed are often endowed with chiral features, such as chiral twists, chiral tubes or one other.4 Molecular recognition within gels, as in crystals, relies on precisely organised intermolecular interactions, and the role of chirality should be significant.5 A requirement to induce supramolecular gelation is the presence of at least one functionality that is able to establish directional non-covalent chemical bonds.6 One of the most popular functional groups capable of achieving this is the urea moiety.
+The urea group is known to self-associate through the formation of N–H···O hydrogen bonds, to form stable 6-membered rings based on two donors and one carbonyl acceptor, as shown in Fig. 1.7

 Fig. 1 Aggregation of urea moieties via hydrogen bonding interactions.

 Increasing attention has been given to supramolecular gels in recent years for a wide range of applications, particularly in sensing.
-This application relies on gels response to both physical and chemical external stimuli disturb the metastable state.8 Physical stimuli are for example temperature, ultrasonic irradiation, mechanical forces or light.1 Chemical stimuli include but are not limited to pH,9,10 anions,11–13 redox reagents14,15 and neutral molecules.16,17 We have previously reported the perturbation of urea-based gels upon the addition of organophosphate chemical warfare agent (OPCWA) Soman and two of its simulants.18
+This application relies on the gel’s response to both physical and chemical external stimuli, which disturb the metastable state.8 Physical stimuli are for example temperature, ultrasonic irradiation, mechanical forces or light.1 Chemical stimuli include but are not limited to pH,9,10 anions,11–13 redox reagents14,15 and neutral molecules.16,17 We have previously reported the perturbation of urea-based gels upon the addition of organophosphate chemical warfare agent (OPCWA) Soman and two of its simulants.18

 OPCWAs are potent acetylcholinesterase (AChE) inhibitors.
 They differ from other chemical weapons because of their phosphorylating mode of action, which is able to irreversibly block AChE activity causing extreme neurological damage.
 The general structure of OPCWAs consist of a tetra-substituted phosphorus(V) centre linked to an oxygen atom, a leaving group and two variable substituents.
 Due to the grave toxicity of OPCWAs, they are typically replaced in laboratory studies by structurally related simulants with reduced toxicity, such as dimethyl methylphosphonate (DMMP).19